-According to www.thisismoney.co.uk 70% of people have been with the same home insurer for more than a year.
+According to a recent survey by ThisIsMoney.co.uk, 70% of people have been with the same home insurer for more than a year.
 The reasons for this vary, however many people assume it's too complicated to change.
 But in fact, switching home insurance providers can be surprisingly easy.

-A word of warning though - if you cancel a policy mid-term there may be a cancellation fee to pay.
-Although the aim can be to save money, it's important to make sure you have the right level of cover and this may not always be the cheapest.
+A couple of words of warning though!
+First, if you cancel a policy mid-term there may be a cancellation fee to pay.
+And second, although one aim of switching can be to save money, it's important to make sure you have the right level of cover and this may not always be the cheapest.

-Calculate the current rebuild cost, i.e. if the whole building needed to be demolished and replaced with a same size, similar style home; how much would this cost.
-If your previous rebuild cost valuation is more than 5 years old it will probably be out of date.
+Calculate the current rebuild cost of your property i.e. if the whole building needed to be demolished and replaced with a same size, similar style home.
+If your previous rebuild cost valuation is more than five years old it will probably be out of date.

-If your home was built after 1850 and is of "standard construction" i.e. brick walls and tile or slate roof then you could use the BCIS Rebuild Calculator: http://calculator.bcis.co.uk
+If your home was built after 1850 and is of 'standard construction' i.e. brick or stone walls with a tile or slate roof, then you can use the BCIS Rebuild Calculator:

-If however your home is a period property or of non standard construction you should ask a chartered surveyor to assess the rebuild cost for you.
+If, however, your home is a period property or of non-standard construction you need to ask a chartered surveyor to assess the rebuild cost for you.

 Start by listing all the items in each room and research online, or ask a specialist in the case of antiques or rare items, to find a current value for each item.

-Ensure you specifically make a note of any items valued over £1,500 each as these will need to be individually listed to be fully insured in the case of most insurers.
+Ensure you specifically make a note of any high risk items valued over £1,500 each as these will need to be individually listed to be fully insured in the case of most insurers.

-Total the value of each item to find out your "contents sum insured" value needed.
+Add up the value of all the items to find out your 'contents sum insured' value needed.

 Decide whether you need any additional cover: